elm/projects/README.md

 This could be used to make a bunch of helpful tools:

-- Editor integrations for "Jump to Definition"
 - A command line tool to do bulk renames in large projects.
-- Editor integrations for "Rename this everywhere" in large projects.
+- Editor integrations for "Jump to Definition" and bulk renames.

 I would recommend implementing this by starting with the existing compiler and stripping out anything that is not needed.
 This would give you a good foundation for crawling files efficiently, making nice command line arguments, and parsing very quickly.